Conditioning on posterior samples for flexible frequentist goodness-of-fit testing: Background

 There is an enormous literature on GoF testing dating back many decades, with classical examples including the $\chi^2$, score, likelihood ratio, and Wald tests \citep[see, e.g., GoF textbooks such as][]{d2017goodness}.
 GoF testing continues to be a subject of contemporary research, with recent papers considering challenging parametric or nonparametric null hypotheses and innovative tests \citep[see, e.g.,][]{candes2018panning, berrett2020conditional, lundborg2022conditional,ramdas2022testing,gangrade2023sequential,sen2014testing,saha2024robust,chwialkowski2016kernel}.
 What sets CSS and aCSS type methods, including the method proposed in this paper, apart from the rest of the GoF testing literature is their flexibility in the choice of test statistic: CSS and aCSS methods are \emph{wrapper} methods in the sense that they can wrap around \emph{any} test statistic, in principle enabling them to achieve high power for many different alternative distributions via unrestricted alternative-specific choices of test statistic.

+A popular way to perform resampling based tests is a parametric bootstrap style procedure, in which resamples are generated from $f_{\widehat\theta}$, where $\widehat\theta$ is an estimator of $\theta_0$.
+Although such a procedure generally does not enjoy finite-sample validity guarantees and is known to fail in some settings (see, e.g., \cite{acss}), it often performs well empirically and is widely used in practice in many fields such as in propensity-score analyses~\citep{adusumilli2018bootstrap} and population genetics~\citep{emerson2001selection}.
 One work closely related to the aCSS literature is \cite{awan2020approximate}, which proposes a sampling method that approximates co-sufficient sampling.
 However, they do not prove their sampling can be used for approximately valid testing, and it is unclear how to use their approximation error bounds to do so.

 A final point is that the method we propose in this paper relies heavily on ideas from Bayesian sampling such as Markov chain Monte Carlo (MCMC)~\citep{metropolis_hastings,gibbs_sampling} and the Laplace approximation~\citep{shun1995Laplace}, though we emphasize that our problem statement, method, and guarantees remain purely frequentist in nature.